 Hungarian Stuffed Peppers (töltött paprika) are a family favorite, easy to make and full of flavor!
-It's summertime and that means my garden is overflowing with lots of sweet Paprika peppers, perfect for this recipe.
+It's summertime and that means my garden is overflowing with lots of sweet Paprika peppers.
+Perfect for this recipe and for Hungarian Goulash Soup.

 Hungarian Stuffed Peppers is an Eastern European favorite, and reminds me a bit of Stuffed Cabbage Rolls.
 Instead of using cabbage, it's made with Paprika Peppers.
 My aunt Olga is from Hungary, and she makes all sorts of delicious foods stuffed inside Paprika Peppers.
 She first introduced us to Hungarian cooking, and I was hooked.
 This is one of my favorite Hungarian Paprika recipes.